vektra/mockery/docs/configuration.md

     2. There are a number of template variables available to generalize config values.
     3. The style of mock to be generated is specified using the [`template`](template/index.md) parameter.

-As you can see, configuration parameters are hierarchal such that:

-- Interface-level config overrides package-level config.
-- Package-level config overrides top-level config.

 Parameter Descriptions
 -----------------------